daspoon/tree-sitter-kit/README.md

 # TreeSitterKit

-This project aims to simplify use of the [tree-sitter](https://tree-sitter.github.io/tree-sitter/) parser generator for implementing custom programming languages in [Swift](https://swift.org).
+This project aims to simplify use of [tree-sitter](https://tree-sitter.github.io/tree-sitter/) for implementing custom programming languages in [Swift](https://swift.org).
 Specifically, it enables writing grammar rules as Swift code and automates the translation of parse trees into the Swift data structures which implement the abstract syntax of a custom language.

 As a simple example, consider an abstract syntax for a language of arithmetic expressions involving integers, addition and multiplication: